 Locals swear there are more separate cascades in this falls system than any other spot on the Eastern Seaboard, and the hike makes a compelling argument.
 A two-mile out-and-back section that starts at the Foothills Trail takes you straight to the source.
 The walk provides several glimpses through the forests to the immense nothingness of Jocassee Gorges and ends up atop the falls, letting visitors see how it all goes down.

 The falls drop 200 feet at the highest point and have carved out the surrounding rocks all the way down.
+This can best be viewed from an observation platform at the end of the trail.
 The sculpting has left the destination with a unique offering of shaped rock surfaces to ponder while you catch your breath.

 Pinnacle Pass